WHK102/hShell/readme.md

     {

 See the `', 'self::callbackCommandGenericFlush', true);` when `self::callbackCommandGenericFlush` is the callback for print each line in real time without keep the lines in a local variable.
 Note: the out of buffer is a raw `echo`, dont use `$return`.

-For call your command only call this:
+Now, call your command:

     hShell:/> custom_command

 For arguments use `$argv`, is a array of arguments (separated by blank space).
 For join all arguments use `implde`, by example: `$argument = implode(' ', $argv)`.
-For more help, show the source code or write a email to [me](whk@elhacker.net)
+For more help, see the source code or write a email to [me](whk@elhacker.net)

 ## Do not be bad